 “I learned more in one session with you than in two semesters at the Minneapolis College of Art and Design.”

 MINNESOTA in AUGUST – Cedar Ridge Arabians has graciously offered to let me host a workshop at their farm just outside of Jordan, Minnesota.
-We will meet August 14 – 18, 2017 in the lounge.
-We’ll mainly work from photo reference inside but Dick, Lolly and Lara’s farm is gorgeous with white fences, rolling hills, green pastures and forests and plenty of Arabians.
+We will meet August 14 – 18, 2017, in the lounge.
+We’ll mainly work indoors using photo reference but Dick, Lolly and Lara’s farm is gorgeous with white fences, rolling hills, green pastures, forests and plenty of Arabians.
 We’ll make some outdoor time for serious horse gazing and photography and we may take a short trip to see the Ames Percherons.
-The cost for the five day workshop is $450.
+Later in the week, feel free to go outside and do some plein air painting.
+The cost for the five day workshop is $450 with $100 down to hold your place.
+Maximum class of ten.